filakhtov/bigcommerce/README.md

 ### Running the test suite

-Just execute ``./vendor/phpunit/phpunit/phpunit -c config`` from project root directory and you will see test results.
+Just execute ``./vendor/bin/phpunit -c config`` from project root directory and you will see test results.

-To generate code coverage use ``./vendor/phpunit/phpunit/phpunit -c config --coverage-html=coverage``.
+To generate code coverage use ``./vendor/bin/phpunit -c config --coverage-html=coverage``.
 This will create ``coverage`` subdirectory.
 Use ``index.html`` to browse the state.

 Due to the time constraint only some ``Infrastructure`` parts are tested.
 But once you see a tested class - it is 100% covered.

+### Database installation

+First create a new MySQL database.
+There are two possible ways to create an SQL schema:
+- Run ``./vendor/bin/doctrine orm:schema-tool:create`` to create database structure.
+This will create structure without support for migration possibilities.
+- Run ``./vendor/bin/doctrine-migrations migrations:migrate`` to use migration-based scheme creation.
+This way it will be possible to execute migrations for on-demand structure modification.

 ### Libraries and technologies that are used inside the project